 What is the background, experience and track record of each founder?
 When asking this question we are not necessarily seeking founders who are serial entrepreneurs, rather we are seeking founders who have sound backgrounds in the technology or market in which they plan to establish their business.

-Over 80% of startups fail, our approach is to provide practical help those founders that we invest in to improve their chances of success.
+Over 80% of startups fail.
+We want to improve upon that situation.
+Our approach is to provide practical help those founders that we invest in to improve their chances of success.
 In our view the people are the most important element of the business proposition.

 Each investor, whether an individual or a firm, has a view about what makes a good investment.
 In reviewing a proposition we ask questions like: